|Abstract: ||This report addresses the environmental concerns of the proposed development of a resort on

 waste will be disposed of by the Contractor to Thilafushi if a regional landfill or waste

 management site does not exist.
 During the operational phase, a waste management center

 established on the island will segregate waste and dispose of them in a manner prescribed in

-sewage and only a single pumping station will be used.
-Treated effluent with acceptable levels
+only a single pumping station will be used.
+Treated effluent with low levels of BOD (less than

 reef edge.
 Therefore, the impact from sewage disposal will be almost negligible.
 In fact, the